A Trusted Friend in a Complicated World

 The Time of Contempt

-This 1995 installation of the Witcher series begins where Blood of Elves ends.
-The Time of Contempt follows the fantastical journey of Ciri and Yennefer as they travel to install the princess in a magic school.
-Of course, this is a world of monsters and elves, so nothing is as simple as it seems.
+This installation of the Witcher novels begins where Blood of Elves ends.
+The Time of Contempt follows Ciri and Yennefer as they travel through a world of monsters and elves to install the princess in a magic school.
 The journey is upended when Ciri goes rogue and forces Yennefer to trail after her.
 But all’s not lost.
-The detour gives Yennefer and Geralt a chance to meet again before escorting the princess forward on her journey.
+The detour gives Yennefer and Geralt a chance to meet again before escorting the princess forward.
 Through dangerous portals, blistering heat and kidnapping by bounty hunters, the heroes continue onward through worlds to discover that Ciri’s elven blood might be even more potent than they’d realized.
-It’s a surefire hit for fans of everything from sci-fi books to vampire books.
+It’s a surefire hit for fans of everything from sci-fi to vampire books.

 Shop Now